 A primary key to successful EM/ER implementation is identifying clear timelines, expectations, and objectives (Lowman et al. 2014).
-The SERO and SEFSC recognize the importance of involving all stakeholders in the EM/ER implementation process.
+Involving all stakeholders in the EM/ER implementation process is extremely important.
 Although NMFS may have the authority to implement EM/ER in some situations, implementation in many cases will be contingent on stakeholder buy-in and regulatory actions taken by the regional FMCs and in some cases state legislatures.
-The following summarizes general timelines for implementing EM/ER in the Southeast Region (Table 4).
+Table 4 summarizes general timelines for implementing EM/ER priorities in the Southeast Region over the next three years.
 These timelines are not overly prescriptive as implementation is contingent on numerous factors that may prevent or limit implementation, including but not limited to costs, infrastructure, and regulatory impediments.
 More detailed timelines for EM/ER implementation will be developed on a fishery and sector specific basis through the framework process outlined earlier in this document.